alex/bagel/docs/features/interfaces.rst

             self._data[key] = value

-We don't need to explicitly state that ``InMemoryCache`` implements ``CacheClient``, Bagel automatically knows this because it has all the necessary methods.
+We don't need to explicitly state that ``InMemoryCache`` implements ``CacheClient``, Bagel automatically knows this because it has the necessary methods.